Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model: Discretization Requirements for Simulating Quantum Annealing

-Because this may be overestimate the number of steps needed, we instead minimize the number of total discretization steps $N_M N_T$ empirically to achieve a desired accuracy of 1\% in the TVD measure.
-As an example, we show in Fig.~\ref{fig:TVD_Search} the empiricial TVD for different choices of Magnus and Trotter steps for $JT = 10^2$.
+Because this may be an overestimate of the number of steps needed, we instead minimize the number of total discretization steps $N_M N_T$ empirically to achieve a desired accuracy of 1\% in the TVD measure.
+As an example, we show in Fig.~\ref{fig:TVD_Search} the empirical TVD for different choices of Magnus and Trotter steps for $JT = 10^2$.
 We provide the figures for other values of $JT$ in Appendix~\ref{app:TVDsearch}.

 The identified minimal values for the total number of steps are presented in Table \ref{tb:ht4-mag-trot}.
 Because the bound in Eq.~\eqref{eq:order:trotter2} does not provide the necessary constants for a direct comparison, in order to compare these values to the bound we assume the same number of Magnus steps and use the bound to provide an estimate for the number of Trotter steps needed to achieve our desired error.
 Further details are provided in Appendix \ref{apx:error_bounds}.
 As shown in Table \ref{tb:ht4-mag-trot}, the theoretical estimate of Eq.~\eqref{eq:order:trotter2} significantly overestimates the total number of steps at large simulation times.
+Moreover, the total error is asymptotically driven solely by the total number of Magnus steps (see Appendix~\ref{apx:laTM}).
+This explains why the observed optimal choice of Trotter steps is so low.